richardcom/tp/docs/DeveloperGuide.md

 ![The creation of the stocking](images/EditStockingParserSequenceDiagram.png)

 Step 3.
-The edit command parser uses the stocking and returns an edit command, and this is returned by library parser, and the logic manager executes the command and make some changes to the model.
+The edit command parser uses the stocking and returns an edit command, and this is returned by library parser.

+Step 4.
+The edit command is executed and the stocking of the original book in the model will be updated.

 #####Given below is an example usage scenario of how the stocking command will be executed,